Garfield Sobers

-1936–1954: early years
+Early years

 Garfield St Aubrun Sobers was born on 28 July 1936 to Shamont and Thelma Sobers of Walcott Avenue, Bay Land, St Michael, Bridgetown, Barbados, and was the fifth of six children.
-At birth he had two extra fingers, one on each hand.
-Sobers was only five when his father died at sea in January 1942, after his ship was torpedoed by a German U-boat.
+At birth, he had two extra fingers, one on each hand, which he removed himself as a boy, using catgut and a sharp knife.
+Sobers was only five when his father died at sea serving with the Canadian Merchant Navy, in January 1942, after his ship was torpedoed by a German U-boat.

-From an early age, Sobers demonstrated the ability and enthusiasm to play with great skill almost any sport involving a ball, particularly cricket, football and basketball.
-He and his similarly talented brother Gerald helped their Bay Street Boys' School team to win the primary school Inter-School Cricket championship for three consecutive years.
-When he was 13, he was recruited to play for two local cricket teams; the Kent St Philip club in the Barbados Cricket League (BCL), and the Wanderers club, located at Bay Land, in the Barbados Cricket Association (BCA).
+From an early age, Sobers showed both enthusiasm and natural ability in almost any sport involving a ball, particularly cricket, football and basketball.
+He and his equally talented brother Gerald helped their Bay Street Boys' School team win the primary school Inter-School Cricket championship for three consecutive years.
+At 13, he was recruited to play for local cricket side Kent St Philip club in the Barbados Cricket League (BCL), while practising with another, the Wanderers club, located at Bay Land, in the Barbados Cricket Association (BCA).
 Garnet Ashby, captain of Kent St Philip, told him that this was his opportunity to play cricket with "the big boys".

-Sobers gained useful experience by bowling to Wanderers batsmen, including West Indies Test player Denis Atkinson, at practice in the nets and soon developed his great skill as a left arm spin bowler.
-More importantly for his career, he was observed by Inspector Wilfred Farmer, captain of the Police team in the BCL First Division.
-Farmer offered Sobers a chance to play for the Police team in the 1951–52 season, while he was still only 15.
+Sobers gained valuable experience by bowling to Wanderers batsmen, including West Indies Test player Denis Atkinson, during net practice, and soon developed considerable skill as a left-arm spin bowler.
+More importantly for his career, he was noticed by Inspector Wilfred Farmer, captain of the Police team in the BCL First Division.
+Farmer offered him a place in the Police team for the 1951–52 season, when Sobers was still only 15.
 In the 1952–53 season, Sobers was invited to the Barbados trials for the colony's tour match against the Indian touring team at Kensington Oval, Bridgetown.
-He was initially selected as 12th man but then made the team itself when Frank King was forced to withdraw with an injury.
-He therefore made his first-class debut on 31 January 1953, aged only 16.
-Batting at number nine, he scored 7 not out in his only innings but made an immediate impression as a bowler, taking 4/50 and 3/92.
+Initially selected as 12th man, he was drafted when Frank King withdrew through injury.
+Sobers made his first-class debut on 31 January 1953, aged 16.
+Batting at number nine, he scored seven not out in his only innings, but made an immediate impression as a bowler, taking 4/50 and 3/92.

-A full year passed before Sobers, now 17, made his second first-class appearance, again playing against a touring team.
-He batted at number five against Marylebone Cricket Club (MCC), scoring 46 and 27; and took two wickets in the match.
-He had shown enough talent in these two matches to be selected for West Indies and his third first-class appearance was his Test debut.
+A full year passed before Sobers, now 17, made his second first-class appearance, again against a touring side.
+He batted at number five against Marylebone Cricket Club (MCC), scoring 46 and 27, and took two wickets in the match.
+His performances in these two fixtures were enough to earn selection for the West Indies, and his third first-class appearance was his Test debut.